 Often labeled as the ‘finest walk in the world’ by guidebooks and travel websites, the famous Milford Track takes you through glacier-carved valleys, lush rainforest, and past giant waterfalls.
 It’s no wonder you need to book this hike so far in advance!

-Day One: Glade Wharf to Clinton Hut (5 KM) – you must take a boat from Glade Wharf in the Te Anau Downs to start with.
+Day One: Glade Wharf to Clinton Hut (5 KM/3.1 MI) – you must take a boat from Glade Wharf in the Te Anau Downs to start with.
 Once you land on dry land after the 75-minute boat journey it’s an easy walk through native forest and along the Clinton River to your accommodation for the night at the Clinton Hut.

-Day Two: Clinton Hut to Mintaro Hut (16.5 KM) – you will start the day with a slow and steady climb along the Clinton River to Lake Mintaro.
+Day Two: Clinton Hut to Mintaro Hut (16.5 KM/10.3 MI) – you will start the day with a slow and steady climb along the Clinton River to Lake Mintaro.
 This Lake sits at the base of the famed Mackinnon Pass and the scenery here is gorgeous.
 After this, you will pass Hirere Falls – the views from here are spectacular and include the Pompolona Icefield as well as the Mackinnon Pass.
 The end of this section of the track involves a climb up the Clinton Valley to Mintaro Hut.

 Dumpling Hut has 40 bunks and you’ll spend the night here.

-Day Four: Dumpling Hut to Sandfly Point (18 KM) – your last day on the track requires the most effort taking in a whopping 18 km of terrain.
+Day Four: Dumpling Hut to Sandfly Point (18 KM/11.2 MI) – your last day on the track requires the most effort taking in a whopping 18 km of terrain.
 Depart Dumpling Hut and follow the track along the Arthur River to the historic Boatshed.
-A couple kilometers in will take you to Mackay Falls and Bell Rock.
+A couple of kilometers in it will take you to Mackay Falls and Bell Rock.
 Thankfully, the final stretch is a flat wide track to the boat departure point which will take you back to Sandfly Point in Milford Sound village.

 4. Visit Doubtful Sound